TheGoodlike13/liberty_or_death/README.md

 That's right folks!
 I have **NO IDEA** why this works.
 Only that it does.
 Somehow.
 I guess you should start with the example app, get it working, then start making changes.
 That's the only sane way to make sense of this.

+As a final touch, I realize that the '.html' files are contained in '.war'.
+So changing their location is done via [war task](https://docs.gradle.org/6.9.2/dsl/org.gradle.api.plugins.WarPluginConvention.html) and not liberty.
+Thankfully this works easily.